acetex/flarestore/README.md

 6. Support `==`, `>`, `<`, `>=`, `<=`, `!=`, `array-contains`, `array-contains-any`, `in`, `not-in` on `where()` operator same of gcp firestore.
 7. Currently version not support `limit()`, `startAt()`, `endAt()`.
 8. Currently version not support realtime snapshot but you can workaround to get model instant property `.activeTable` it will return `instant of firestore target collection` then you can follow to use firestore official nude.js api sdk like realtime snapshot or other default official api.
-9. Currently version not support `delete()` the data record.
-10. Can use in MVC structure project as well, you can build 'M'(Model) with this flarestore package.
+9. Can use in MVC structure project as well, you can build 'M'(Model) with this flarestore package.

 ## Installation
 ### Before you begin